Follow Everything: A Leader-Following and Obstacle Avoidance Framework with Goal-Aware Adaptation: Simulation

 Fig.~\ref{pic_sim3}(c) demonstrates the performance of the switching state.
 Upon receiving the prompt "follow the pedestrian on the left", the robot switches its target to a different pedestrian far away from it.
 Given the large distance between the robot and the new leader, the chasing state is activated.
 The robot moves at its maximum speed and passes underneath a workstation to rapidly approach the new leader.

 Fig.~\ref{pic_sim3}(d) illustrates the retreating state, where the leader actively steps backward.
 The robot retreats accordingly while avoiding nearby construction cones, ensuring safety.
 As a result, Follow Everything achieves a collision rate of only 1.8\%, which is substantially lower than that of other methods.
 A key perception challenge here is that when the leader is close to the robot, only a portion of the leader's body is visible.
-The YOLO-based method struggles to recognize such partial views as the leader, resulting in a high collision rate of 80.6\%.
-Moreover, when the leader starts moving forward again, SAM2 without a distance frame buffer often fails to re-identify the leader, leading to a collision rate of 66.9\% in Alaa. and 25.0\% in FE-N-DFB.
+When the leader starts moving forward again, SAM2 without a distance frame buffer often fails to re-identify the leader, leading to a collision rate of 66.9\% in Alaa. and 25.0\% in FE-N-DFB.
 Fig.~\ref{pic_sim3}(e) shows how the planning state contributes to maintaining robust following behavior after the leader turns a corner and temporarily disappears from the robot’s FOV.

 \textbf{Stop sign leader in dynamic scenario}.
-As shown in Fig.\ref{pic_sim4}, in this scenario, the leader is a stop sign, and dynamic obstacles move randomly, changing their velocities every 3 seconds.
+As shown in Fig. \ref{pic_sim4}, in this scenario, the leader is a stop sign, and dynamic obstacles move randomly, changing their velocities every 3 seconds.
 The graph-based planner enables the generation of multiple candidate trajectories, ensuring that a safer trajectory is not only available but also selected.
 This capability allows Follow Everything to significantly outperform other methods, achieving the lowest collision rate of 1.8\%.